Feeling Rejected or Abandoned? Ways to Manage the Pain and Move Forward

 An inability to deeply trust others

-Signs like these can mean many things, but collectively, they should not be dismissed as “quirks.”
+Characteristics such as these can mean a number of different things, but collectively, they should probably not be dismissed as mere “quirks.”

 How Abandonment Issues Can Harm Adult Relationships

-Trust: When you live in fear of abandonment, trusting others feels dangerous.
+Trust: When you live in fear of abandonment, trusting others can feel dangerous.

 Self-Sabotage: This is most likely unconscious, but choices like jealousy, passive-aggression, possessiveness, defensiveness, and detachment can poison any connection.
 However, this can be viewed by some as preferable to getting too close before getting rejected.